Tuesday, January 20, 2026

 Earlier on, Teleexpress used a multi-monitor control room set, emphasizing its fast-paced approach.

-Some elements shaping RCTI's American-influenced news style included a news set, which featured a multi-monitor control room backdrop, plus live reports, dynamic graphics and modern music.
+Some of the American-style news elements for the RCTI channel include a news set, which featured a multi-monitor control room backdrop, plus live reports, dynamic graphics and modern music.

-Kebon Jeruk was a testing ground for this working newsroom feel, which RCTI had pioneered.
+Kebon Jeruk was a testing ground for a working newsroom feel, which RCTI pioneered.

-SCTV, with its 2008 move to the SCTV Tower, located in the Senayan City complex, started using the newsroom-as-set trend on a larger physical level.
+SCTV, with its 2008 relocation to the new, high-tech and multi-story SCTV Tower in the Senayan City complex, was Indonesia's first TV channel to use the newsroom as a physical studio feature.

 On December 14, 2017, VTC broke from tradition by introducing a real and physical newsroom-as-set trend, which was the first of its kind in Vietnam.